kerminator-dev/Telegram-Mailer/README.md

 ## Overview

-A simple mailer for Telegram thath allows you to send messages to a large number of users automatically.
+A simple mailer for Telegram that allows you to send messages to a large number of users automatically.
 Supports logging in .txt format file.